inbravo/travel/september-2017/tehri-dam.md

 ##  6:50 AM Roorkee
 *	Old classical city, has a reputation of one of the top most Engineering Institute of India, known as IIT
-*	City is full of life and school busses are ferrying kids are staffs
-*	I can see uniform clad elegant female Army doctors, heading for their work
+*	City is full of life and school busses are ferrying kids and staffs.
+I can see uniform clad elegant female Army doctors, heading for their work
-*	First sign of Uttarakhand Police, on every corner of city
-*	I am easily traversing through calm roads of city, happy to skip the worst traffic of this city
+*	First sign of Uttarakhand Police, on every corner of city.
+I am easily traversing through calm roads of city, happy to avoid the notorious traffic jams of this city
-*	Soon back on nice highway again.
-Throttle is to my maximum cruising speed, heading for cities of Gods
+*	Soon back to the nice highway again.
+Throttle is to my maximum cruising speed, heading for city of Gods

 ##  8:00 AM Haridwar
 *	Arrived on time, Hill life is waiting for me, throttled again to max, towards Rishikesh